nhooyr/juke/README.md

 for help instructions

-**ITS MUCH MUCH MORE FUN WITH FRIENDS, ESPECIALLY IF YOU PLAY WITH ALL THE SETTINGS!**
+**ITS MUCH MUCH MORE FUN WITH FRIENDS, ESPECIALLY IF YOU PLAY AROUND WITH ALL THE SETTINGS!**

 ###TODO
 net multiplayer